MOTH & the Sciences

 The Sarayaku will use the evidence developed through this effort in their legal and political efforts to protect their territory, their rights over it, and the rights of the Living Forest.
 SACI is also working to produce and publish papers detailing the knowledge generated through the collective effort as well as examining the role of and possibilities for intercultural and interdisciplinary conversations to protect the more-than-human world.

-Fungi Foundation north_east Society for the Protection of Underground Networks (SPUN) north_east The Sarayaku Indigenous People north_east Local Contexts north_east
+Fungi Foundation north_east Spun Earth north_east The Sarayaku Indigenous People north_east Local Contexts north_east